noelrappin/warning_signs/README.md

   * `ignore` does nothing

 Handlers are matched in order.
-If no handler applies to a deprecation warning, the warning is ignored.
+If no handler applies to a deprecation warning, Ruby warnings is ignored, Rails warnings are passed through the ActiveSupport notification mechanism.

 The following sample logs all deprecation warnings: